Image Dependent Conditional McKean-Vlasov SDEs for Measure-Valued Diffusion Processes

 \subsection{Summary of main results}

-\paragraph{Existence and uniqueness.}Under a monotone condition, Theorem \ref{T2.1} ensures the existence, uniqueness and moment estimates of solutions to the image SDE \eqref{E1}, and that the unique solution is the diffusion processes generated by $\BL_t$ on $\scr P_2$ and $\tt\BL_t$ on $\R^d\times \scr P_2$ respectively.
+\paragraph{Existence and uniqueness.} Under a monotone condition, Theorem \ref{T2.1} ensures the existence, uniqueness and moment estimates of solutions to the image SDE \eqref{E1}, and that the unique solution is the diffusion processes generated by $\BL_t$ on $\scr P_2$ and $\tt\BL_t$ on $\R^d\times \scr P_2$ respectively.
 As a consequence, the strong well-posedness is derived for the conditional distribution dependent SDE \eqref{E''}.
+Our monotone condition is weaker than those in \cite{CD18, CDL16} but incomparable with those of \cite{HSS19}, see Remark 2.1 below for details.